cryostatio/cryostatio.github.io/get-started/index.md

 specifics of how to deploy your Cryostat instance.
 For full details on how to configure the Cryostat deployment, see [Configuring Cryostat](https://github.com/cryostatio/cryostat-operator/blob/{{site.data.versions.cryostat.release-branch}}/docs/config.md).

-If running Cryostat on Kubernetes, you will also need to add Ingress configurations to your Cryostat custom resource (`CR`).
+If running Cryostat on Kubernetes and not OpenShift, you will also need to add Ingress configurations to your Cryostat custom resource (`CR`).
 See the [Network Options](https://github.com/cryostatio/cryostat-operator/blob/{{site.data.versions.cryostat.release-branch}}/docs/config.md#network-options) section of Configuring Cryostat for examples.

 You can create the `CR` graphically in the OperatorHub UI after following [Install via OperatorHub](#install-via-operatorhub):